LordOfDragons/dragengine/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Log Files**
-Always append log files.
+Always add log files.
 Without log files the team has little chance to help you.
+You can post them for example to https://pastebin.com and add the links.

 You find the log files in these locations (all log files have the extension ".log"):

 Drag[en]gine related (playing games, developing games):
 - Linux: ~/.config/delauncher/logs